Monday, February 28, 2011

 The best comedy of the 2000s wasn't a movie...it was a TV show, "How I Met You Mother", which is as engaging and appealing as much as its title is uninteresting.
 Writers Carter Bays and Craig Thomas delivered such marvelous scripts for episodes that it was almost impossible to ruin them - even if they were directed in the most conventional way, they would still be good because such fresh ideas just cried to be put on screen.
 Cleverly setting our present time as a "retrospect" framed by the story told by the future Ted in 2030, the writers and director Pamela Fryman created a fun, inspiring, easily accessible and stylistically perfect little story that was enriched with numerous inventive jokes, intelligent observations and a playful mood centering around human relationships.
 For example, episode "Swarley" is brilliant among others because of a great romantic detail where waitress Chloe draws a heart sign on Marshall's cup in the coffee shop, seizing his attention.
 "Spoiler Alert" has the ingenious concept that you can lose respect for your idol when someone "spoils" you his/her flaw, as it was when Ted was completely charmed by his "perfect" girlfriend Cathy until Marshall revealed her flaw - "Cathy...talks...too much" - which suddenly becomes unbearably annoying for him.
 The made up "Let's Go to the Mall" music video is a blast.

 "The Bracket" has a very humorous concept of an unknown woman sabotaging Barney's dates by constantly telling the women incredibly negative remarks about him, whereas Robin also has a wonderful little moment when she pretends to be his date in order to capture the perpetrator - some guy approaches her at the bar, so she goes: "Beat it..!
 But come back later!"
 "The Naked Man", where Ted and Barney decide to try out a man's ploy of stripping naked at a date in order to "charm" women to have sex with them, is an instant classic, a pure example of simple comedy gold.
 Plus, slap bet is the best running gag of the decade.
 However, "How I Met..." also has some surprising words of wisdom - in "Arrivederci, Fiero", the future Ted goes: "Life sometimes forces us to be someone we didn't want to be.
 When that happens we often try to hold on to a little piece of who we were" - which is one of the most poignant observations ever to be found in a sitcom.
 Naturally, as with many other shows, from season 5 onwards the series started to lose its power and dropped in creativity, whereas it really takes too long for the sole moment when Ted finally meets his wife.
+By the time his future wife appears, in the last few episodes of the last season 9, the audience already had more emotional investment towards any previous supporting character, established ages ago, than her.
+This 'undue weight' damages the show.
 Though, as a whole, it is still in very positive field.
 Rarely do you get a chance to see a series that immediately gives five lifetime performances to its five main actors, including a sixth by Bob Saget (who never shows up but just acts as a narrator!): all of them are great, but Alyson Hannigan and Neil Patrick Harris arguably stand out the most.
 Despite a quality erosion in the last seasons, "How I Met..." surprised by showing that special charm, spirit and wit that was thought to be extinct a long time ago.

 On his 40th birthday, Harvey Milk considers his job and his life empty, a notion which is only exacerbated by the fact that he is a gay man living in a not so gay friendly society.
 However, he meets Scott and they become lovers, eventually moving to San Francisco where they open the Castro Camera store.
 Annoyed by intolerance, Milk decides to stand up for gay rights by running for the city supervisor.
 After two failures, he finally wins a seat the third time.
 He finds a new boyfriend, too, Jack.
 After his colleague Dan White resigns, he changes his mind, but the mayor doesn't want to give him his old job back, upon which he assassinates him and Milk.

 Gus Van Sant's biopic about Harvey Milk, the first elected gay public official in US history, is an honest, emotional, simple but standard film where the only non-mainstream element is found in the gay topic.
 Sean Penn plays the title hero with some stereotype, though he delivered a good and gripping performance.
-His life and the whole feel of the 70s could have been handled a lot better than here, where that overall vision is missing - basically, we could have found out a lot more from his character than only that he is a nice gay man - so the story really starts "cooking" only in the final act, especially in his energetic clash with politician John Briggs who was advocating that gay teachers should be banned from school because they might "teach kids to become gay" (upon which Milk asked him in a debate: "So how do you teach homosexuality?
+His life and the whole feel of the 70s could have been handled a lot better than here, where that overall vision and pure inspiration is missing - basically, we could have found out a lot more from his character than only that he is a nice gay man - so the story really starts "cooking" only in the final act, especially in his energetic clash with politician John Briggs who was advocating that gay teachers should be banned from school because they might "teach kids to become gay" (upon which Milk asked him in a debate: "So how do you teach homosexuality?
 Is it like French?").
-Such true stories about intolerance and gay civil rights are rarely talked about in the media or taught in history books, which is why at least some merit should be given to the hype that surrounded "Milk".
+Such true stories about intolerance and gay civil rights were rarely talked about in the media or taught in history books back then, which is why at least some merit should be given to the hype that surrounded "Milk", though more in its message than in its artistic merit.

 Iraq War.
 After Staff Seargent Thompson dies while trying to deactivate a bomb, William James is brought to the US Army Explosive Ordnance Disposal.
 He is a true professional who already deactivated over 800 bombs and this jobs gives him the excitement he wants.
 He deactivates bombs in cars or buried in the sand, yet his "hot-shot" behavior draws criticism from his colleagues.
 James witnesses an Iraqi boy getting killed.
 He returns to his wife and their child in the US, but then goes right back to Iraq because this is the thing he loves.